BACK AGAIN IN 2022

 COVID-19 has disrupted ‘business as usual’ for many youth sailors, and as a Western Australian based not-for-profit organisation, Swan River Sailing has a constitutional purpose to run sailing events which benefit the region and its’ community.

-In Season 2020/21, Swan River Sailing, supported by the Warren Jones Foundation, will hold the ‘WA Tour’ with an attached development program.
+Again in 2022, Swan River Sailing, supported by the Warren Jones Foundation, will hold the ‘WA Tour’ with an attached development program.
 This is a series of events for local youth sailors to participate in over summer with the development program adding an extra element of commitment, discipline and skill development for those who wish to take up the challenge.

 View the Participant Prospectus to read all the information on the WA Tour & Development Program.
 This includes key dates, participant requirements, eligibility and more.